toshiya44/hosts/readme.md

+# This is a fork of StevenBlack's hosts files
+If you want to get the latest version, you should see the main repository.

-#Unified hosts file with base extensions
+# Unified hosts file with base extensions

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 This repo provides several